 * F-1 SEVIS Transfer Students are not subject to the 30 day arrival limitation.

-iSTART@UCLA is a program that helps international students transition to their life at UCLA and in the U.S. The required components of iSTART are the Online Visa Check In and the DCISS In-Person Orientation which includes: Getting Started at UCLA, F-1 Visa Workshop, and the Academic Integrity Workshop.
+iSTART @UCLA is a program that helps international students transition to their life at UCLA and in the U.S. The required components of iSTART are the Online Visa Check In and the DCISS Online Orientation which includes: F-1 Visa Workshop, Academic Integrity, Getting Started at UCLA, Getting Started in LA, and Dimensions of Culture.
 There is a mandatory orientation fee of $59 that will be charged to your BruinBill account.

 F-1 students are required to complete an orientation and visa check-in to validate their F-1 status in the U.S.